harshgsoftware-prodev/Ticket-Booking-Application/README.md

 - Temporary seat locking with expiry timer

+- Multiple seat can select, lock, confirm and cancel

+- Single seat can cancel by click on that particular seat

 - Only lock owner can confirm booking

 - Automatic release of expired locks